emlid/emlid-docs/docs/autopilots/common/dev/ros.md

 ![Scheme 1](img/ros/scheme1.png)

-Now we are going just a little bit deeper. nodes can find each other and share data.
-This data shared between nodes is called "Messages". nodes can [publish messages](#running-rostopic) to the topics  and may subscribe to topics to receive messages.
+Now we are going just a little bit deeper.
+Nodes can find each other and share data.
+This data shared between nodes is called "Messages".
+Nodes can [publish messages](#running-rostopic) to the topics  and may subscribe to topics to receive messages.

 Let's take into consideration that we usually run ROS alongside ardupilot.
 For your convenience Emlid image contains [mavros node](#running-mavros-node) pre-installed.
 This node provides a lot of sensor drivers, communication driver for [ardupilot](#running-ardupilot) and proxy to [GCS](#running-a-gcs).